tillbiskup/evedata/docs/architecture.rst

 .. important::

-    The SCML file contained in (most) eveH5 files "only" saves the scan description, not the description of the measurement station.
-Furthermore, it saves the SCML in a way that it can be reused directly by the measurement program, *i.e.* with variables *not* replaced.
+    The SCML file contained in (most) eveH5 files "only" saves the scan description and a reduced set of devices in the setup section, not the entire description of the measurement station as stored in the ``messplatz.xml`` file.
+Furthermore, it saves the SCML in a way that it can be reused directly by the GUI of the measurement program, *i.e.* with variables *not* replaced.
 Why is this important?

     * Variables are not replaced by their actual values